douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * authour a definantion
     * assign it to a scope
 * a policy definition describes your desired behavour at resource creation and update
 * through a policy definition you declare what resources and resource features are considered compliant and what should happen when something isn't compliant
+* to apply multiple policies you would create an `initative` and assign multiple policies to it